This is an iHeart podcast here for our final news roundup and information overload.

 It's not even close.

-He said that when they were carpet bombing police cars, he said cr property crime is not a real crime.
+He said that when they were carpet bombing police cars, he said property crime is not a real crime.

-So so Ryan, I doubt if you went up or somebody went up and actually slugged him in the face, he would consider that an abstract crime.
+So, Ryan, I doubt if you went up or somebody went up and actually slugged him in the face, he would consider that an abstract crime.

-So I think that he did.
+So he did.

-He he hired armed guards after he ran for mayor.
+Hired armed guards after he ran for mayor.

-You have to have incredibly wealthy parents in order to sit there and be straight face, look at your look at look around the world and say, you know what we need is the uh economy that has never produced any prosperity for any people in history, and he wants he is he's creating the conditions for a very violent future for a lot of people.
+You have to have incredibly wealthy parents in order to sit there and straight faith, look around the world and say, you know, what we need is the economy that has never produced any prosperity for any people in history.

 A lot of black voters never voted for Rudy Giuliani.

-They did not like him when he was mayor, but no man saved more black lives in New York City and I would argue in the United States than Rudy Giuliani while he was mayor of New York.
+They did not like him when he was mayor, but no man saved more black lives in New York City, and I would argue in the United States than Rudy Giuliani while he was mayor of New York.

 They help the poorest people.